Ronald Acuña Jr. Preview, Player Props: Braves vs. Giants

 Ronald Acuña Jr. At The Plate

-- Acuna has an OPS of .988, fueled by an OBP of .418 to go with a slugging percentage of .570.
-All three of those stats are tops among Atlanta hitters this season.
+- Acuna has an OPS of .982, fueled by an OBP of .416 to go with a slugging percentage of .566.
+All three of those stats rank first among Atlanta hitters this season.

-- Among the qualified batters, he ranks third in batting average, while his on-base percentage ranks second and he is fifth in slugging.
+- Among the qualified hitters, he ranks third in batting average, while his on-base percentage ranks second and he is fifth in slugging.

-- Acuna enters this game on a four-game hitting streak.
-In his last outings, he's hitting .350.
+- Acuna enters this game on a five-game hitting streak.
+During his last games, he's hitting .364.

-- In 20.5% of his games this year, he has hit a long ball, and 4.8% of his trips to the plate.
+- He has hit a home run in 20.3% of his games this year, and 4.7% of his chances at the plate.

-- Acuna has driven in a run in 49 games this season (38.6%), including 16 games with more than one RBI (12.6%).
-He has also driven in three or more of his team's runs in nine contests.
+- Acuna has picked up an RBI in 38.3% of his games this year, with two or more RBI in 12.5% of his games.
+He has also produced three or more runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.